 A radiologist, a physician specifically trained to supervise and interpret radiology examinations, will analyze the images and send a signed report to your primary care or referring physician, who will discuss the results with you.

-DEXA scans are also interpreted by other physicians such as rheumatologists and endocrinologists.
-A clinician should review your DEXA scan while assessing the presence of clinical risk factors such as:
+DXA scans are also interpreted by other physicians such as rheumatologists and endocrinologists.
+A clinician should review your DXA scan while assessing the presence of clinical risk factors such as:

 - rheumatoid arthritis

 - chronic renal and liver disease

 - respiratory disease

 Your test results will be in the form of two scores:

 T score — This number shows the amount of bone you have compared with a young adult of the same gender with peak bone mass.
 A score of -1 and above is considered normal.
 A score between -1.1 and -2.4 is classified as osteopenia (low bone mass).
 A score of -2.5 and below is defined as osteoporosis.
 The T score is used to estimate your risk of developing a fracture and also to determine if treatment is required.

 Z score — This number reflects the amount of bone you have compared with other people in your age group and of the same size and gender.
 If this score is unusually high or low, it may indicate a need for further medical tests.

 Small changes may normally be observed between scans due to differences in positioning and usually are not significant.